Carboxymethyl Cellulose Uses: 15 Real Applications in Food, Pharma & Industry

 Please check our CMC Uses in Pharmaceuticals: Tablet Binder, Suspensions & Drug Delivery

-Oral suspensions — liquid pharmaceutical products in which an insoluble active ingredient is suspended in an aqueous medium — require a stabilizer that prevents API sedimentation while allowing easy redispersion with gentle shaking.
+Oral suspensions—liquid pharmaceutical products in which an insoluble active ingredient is suspended in an aqueous medium—require a stabilizer that not only prevents API sedimentation but also allows easy redispersion with gentle shaking.

-CMC at 0.5%–2.0% achieves this by increasing the viscosity of the continuous phase, slowing the rate at which API particles settle (following Stokes’ Law: sedimentation rate is inversely proportional to continuous phase viscosity).
-For applications where simple viscosity increase is insufficient, CMC is often combined with colloidal MCC for enhanced structural suspension.
+CMC at 0.5%–2.0% achieves this by increasing the viscosity of the continuous phase, and as a result, it slows the rate at which API particles settle (following Stokes’ Law, which states that sedimentation rate is inversely proportional to continuous phase viscosity).
+Moreover, for applications where a simple viscosity increase is insufficient, formulators often combine CMC with colloidal MCC to provide enhanced structural suspension.

-Common pharmaceutical suspensions using CMC: antacid suspensions, pediatric antibiotic suspensions, antifungal oral liquids, vitamin and mineral suspensions.
+Common pharmaceutical suspensions that use CMC include antacid suspensions, pediatric antibiotic suspensions, antifungal oral liquids, and vitamin and mineral suspensions.

 In gels, creams, and ointments, CMC provides: